russolsen/crforth/README.md

 ## Development

-There is a Makefile for convience.
+There is a Makefile for convenience.
 The targets are:

 * crforth: Build the executable.
 This is the default.